Lesson 7: Apps and Storage

 Circulate: Allow students to work on Challenge 2, supporting them as they complete both the initial challenge and the improved app.

-Goal: The goal of this discussion is to talk about why some information is stored on the phone and some is not, rather than to identify particular pieces of information that should or should not be stored.
+Encourage students to talk about why some information is stored on the phone and some is not, rather than to identify particular pieces of information that should or should not be stored.
 For example, information that changes frequently (such as the location of the user) should not be stored.
 Storing information that stays the same for long periods of time (such as favorite movie) can make it more convenient for the user, who doesn't have to enter the same information over and over.
 Information that is available over the Internet (such as cinema locations) might be stored to save data, or so that the app will work even when the phone is offline.

 Share: For the last challenge, what inputs did you identify?
 What sort of processing did you need to do on the information to determine the output?
 What extra inputs did you need for the improved version?